3h-young-tea/auto_pointer/README.md

 # auto_pointer

-auto pointer is`nt clever but auto
+auto pointer is`nt clever but auto.

+i don`t know anything of this class, you can explore it by yourself.